10up/headstartwp/site/documentation/02 - Data Fetching/usePost.md

 ## Fetching from a custom post type

-In order to fetch a single from a custom post type, first declare the custom post type in `headless.config.js` as explained in the [headless.config.js](/docs/getting-started/headless-config#custom-post-types) section.
+To fetch a single from a custom post type, first declare the custom post type in `headless.config.js` as explained in the [headless.config.js](/docs/getting-started/headless-config#custom-post-types) section.

 ```js title="src/pages/book/[...path].js"
 import { usePost } from '@10up/headless-next';